swcarpentry/DEPRECATED-boot-camps/debugging/Readme.md

 ## Coding standards: the details matter!

 > The one skill that separates bad programmers from good programmers is attention to detail.
->   - Zed Shaw, _Learn Python the Hard Way_
+> -- <cite>Zed Shaw, _Learn Python the Hard Way_</cite>

 In a written natural language, there are many ways to express the same idea.
 To make the consumption of information easier, people define style guides to enforce